Japan cautious while South Korea upbeat after North Korea talks in Tokyo

 A Japanese foreign ministry spokesman declined to say whether Abe had made the remark but said it was unusual for South Korea to be making statements on Japan’s behalf.

-Similarly, on Monday, the Blue House cited Japanese Foreign Minister Kono as saying the progress with North Korea was a“miracle”.
+Similarly, on Monday, the Blue House cited Japanese Foreign Minister Kono as saying the progress with North Korea was a “miracle”.

-In Japan, Kono made no mention of a miracle but said Japan and South Korea had agreed to maintain“maximum pressure” on North Korea until it takes“concrete action”.
+In Japan, Kono made no mention of a miracle but said Japan and South Korea had agreed to maintain “maximum pressure” on North Korea until it takes “concrete action”.

 Suh was due back in Seoul on Tuesday, while South Korea’s National Security Office chief, Chung Eui-yong, who led the delegation to Pyongyang, is holding talks in Russia following talks with Chinese leader Xi Jinping in Beijing on Monday.